 b.
 Learn from your mistakes!
 I don’t think I’ve ever really repeated a mistake, we just make new ones up!

 c.
 Be calm in the face of all hell breaking through around you.
-We’ve had several RD’s comment to us how calm we are and they are amazed how much we interact with runners during races.
+We’ve had several RD’s comments to us how calm we are and they are amazed how much we interact with runners during races.

 d.
 Don’t be afraid to go after the big fish!
-It took me a while to get my confidence to where I thought I could a handle a 300 person race and then when a 700 person race came along, I thought “OMG”.
+It took me a while to get my confidence to where I thought I could handle a 300 person race and then when a 700 person race came along, I thought “OMG”.
 Then when that became a 1000 person race, again it was “OMG”.
 Make a plan to get the race, make a plan to time the race, and then be ready to correct things to keep making things better.

 e.
 If you ever get the chance to go to St. Louis and visit the “Mighty Innovative”, do so!
 I had it in my mind to go there last November to meet face to face with Dennis and talk about my future and ITS’ future.
 Did I really need to go?
 No, but I wanted to commit myself and my company to go forward.
-Plus, I had the major bonus of being able to not only sit with Dennis, but spend several hours with Kurt as well.
+Plus, I had the major bonus of being able to not only sit with Dennis but spend several hours with Kurt as well.
 It was a short, but amazing trip.
 I spent about 13 hours there and had to tear myself away as I had an early flight the next morning, but I could have easily pulled an all-nighter!
 Go to the conference, if you possibly can!
-We’ve been to every one since 2012 in Las Vegas.
+We’ve been to everyone since 2012 in Las Vegas.
 I’m always so excited to go every year.
 To me, it just doesn’t make any sense not to go.

 Congratulations again to Eric Jensen of Eastern Oregon Sports.
 We at Innovative Timing Systems are proud to have you as a part of our Jaguar family.